 Crucial to your success will be mastering the ‘Sync’ system when attacking, while also keeping each Falcon constantly moving to amass Adrenaline points.
 Any time one of your Falcons attacks an enemy while another Falcon can also hit that same one, the duo will Sync and the other Falcon will get to strike them for free in addition.

 Through clever leveraging of your team’s abilities, you’ll be constantly dancing all over the map to take out multiple enemies and objectives on a single turn.
 Brilliantly, the game features the ability to endlessly rollback any movement you’ve made before attacking, allowing you to see exactly if and how your Sync strikes will land.
-It allows you to fully mulligan a turn from the top, in case you do end up regretting a decision to attack.
+In addition to this, each mission also allows you to fully take a mulligan and restart a turn from the top twice, in case you do end up regretting a decision to attack.

 It all coalesces together in a brilliantly smart, smooth, and satisfying way.
 Every turn becomes a deeply rewarding puzzle to solve that never feels punishing, even when you’re mired in a situation of your own making.